arthurbayle/TechnicalComment/README.md

 When considering the average number of clear-sky pixels available per year, our randomization has resulted in 1.8 clear-sky pixels used per year.
 ![FIGURE1F](https://user-images.githubusercontent.com/77186981/173769170-2b95230e-a5a3-47a5-a2f2-7ed4ba5ae91b.png)

 We calculated the proportion of pixels that experienced significant greening (p-val <0.05 and <0.01) based on the ALL and 3MAX methods.
 We found large difference in the % of pixels experiencing greening.
+This analysis is purely preliminary with the sole intention to portray the bias rather than trully estimates the "true" proportion of greening pixels.
+Indeed, using our method, we did not correct for the bias but simply remove it by degrading our data.
+See Berner et al. (2020) for methods to correct for the bias.

 ![FIGURE1G](https://user-images.githubusercontent.com/77186981/173769846-c4fd59d5-46ec-42c6-8f47-14321fea6842.png)